Return home

 Learning outcomes

-By the end of this workshop, participants will be able to:
+At the end of this workshop, you'll be able to:

 • demonstrate knowledge of the family law system and family dispute resolution (FDR)

-• identify when families need more support.
+• identify when families need more support and where to refer them.

 Ideal for